Coordinated Homeless Intake & Access (CHIA)

 Contact Information/Hours:

 • CHIA is available by phone, 434-427-2442, Monday-Friday, 9am-5pm unless otherwise specified.
-If CHIA is not able to answer your call, please leave a voicemail.
-CHIA returns ALL voicemails.

 • Listen to the community member’s concerns about their housing, timeline/deadline, and solutions they have already tried or plan to try next.

-• Offer information and discuss programs most appropriate for the housing situation
+• Offer information and discuss programs most appropriate for the housing situation.

 Additional Resources